 Looking for an even easier morning: Try making my Sheet Pan Pancakes that bake all in one pan, for easy cleanup, and no stove time!

-My only goal is to get you eating delicious easy pancakes.
+My only goal is to get you eating deliciously fluffy condensed milk pancakes.
 Here are some ways to make it work:

 - Self rising flour - If you don't have self rising flour, you can easily make your own!
 All the information and tips are in the special self rising flour note, seen above.